centny/Centny/Articles/How to configure golang develop environment with debug and unit test debug.md

 	```

 ##Add Environment for launch on Darwin
-- open ~/.MacOSX/environment.plist //if not found,creat it manuale.
+- open ~/.MacOSX/environment.plist //if not found,creat it manual.
 - add row for GOPATH:

 	```